Who Can File a Wrongful Death Claim in Georgia?

 The spouse not only has the authority to initiate the claim but also plays a pivotal role in making legal decisions throughout the process, including hiring a lawyer and determining whether to settle the claim or pursue litigation.
 This designation acknowledges the close relationship between the spouse and the deceased and aims to streamline the decision-making process, especially in cases involving minor children.

-If the deceased was unmarried or divorced, their children – whether biological or adopted – have the standing to pursue a wrongful death claim.
+Children of unmarried or divorced individuals (whether biological or adopted) can also file a wrongful death claim against the deceased.
 In the absence of a spouse or living children, the right to pursue the claim extends to one or both parents.
 If there are no surviving spouse, children, or parents, the Executor/Executrix or Administrator/Administratrix of the deceased’s estate can take legal action.

 It’s important to understand that the individual who can legally pursue the wrongful death claim may not be the sole beneficiary of any recovered proceeds.
-In cases where there are multiple eligible beneficiaries, such as surviving children, the distribution of proceeds must be handled in accordance with the deceased’s will or intestate succession laws.
+When there are multiple eligible beneficiaries, they must handle the distribution of proceeds in accordance with the deceased’s will or intestate succession laws.

 Navigating the complexities of wrongful death claims and determining the rightful recipients of compensation can be intricate.
-Seeking guidance from an experienced attorney in Georgia specializing in wrongful death cases is crucial to ensuring that the legal process is handled effectively and fairly for all parties involved.
+Seeking guidance from an experienced Georgia wrongful death cases is crucial to ensuring that the legal process is handled effectively and fairly for all parties involved.
+Reach out to the Jewkes Law Firm today at (770) 771-5130 for a free case review.